How To Read Piano Music

 C to C

-Middle C is right where it says it is in the middle of
+Middle C is right where it says it is in the middle of the keyboard.

 THE GRAND STAFF